valevo/SABIO/docker/README.md

 ## contents

- - [`data/`](./data/): Data for SABIO, specifically, a subset of the NMVW collection and the OpenBeelde dataset by Beeld & Geluid.
+ - [`data/`](./data/): Data for SABIO, specifically, a subset of the [NMVW collection](https://collectie.wereldculturen.nl/) and the [OpenBeelden](https://www.openbeelden.nl/) dataset by Beeld & Geluid.
 Pre-processed to be parseable by the SABIO backend and engines.
 For SABIO, each dataset consists of 3 files: a table of objects and their metadata, a table listing URLs for images and thumbnails and a JSON file which specifies for the SABIO engines how the fields in the main table are to be interpreted.
  - [`src/`](./src/): The SABIO backend, including the Flask app in `app.py`, helper functionaolities in `datasets.py` and `results.py` and the SABIO engine definitions in `engines/`.
- - [`cache/`](./cache/): Pre-computed and cached versions of the SABIO engines.
-The Flask app checks automatically if engines are pre-computed (i.e. present in `./cache/`) and if not compute them on start-up and save them there.
+ - [`cache/`](./cache/): Pre-computed and cached versions of the SABIO engines for the NMVW and OpenBeelden datasets.

  - [`start.sh`](./start.sh): see [running](#running) below